-All BRK® and First Alert® Smoke Alarms conform to regulatory requirements, including UL217 and are designed to detect particles lonization technology is generally more sensitive than photoelectric technology at detecting small particles, which tend to be produced in greater amounts by flaming fires, which consume combustible materials rapidly and spread quickly.
-Sources of these fires may include paper burning in a wastebasket, or a grease
+All First Alert® Smoke Alarms conform to regulatory requirements including UL217 and are designed to detect particles of combustion.
+Smoke particles of varying number and size are produced lonization technology is generally more sensitive than photo lonization technology is generally more sensitive than photo electric technology at detecting small particles, which tend to be produced in greater amounts by flaming fires, which to be produced in greater amounts by flaming fires, which consume combustible materials rapidly and spread quickly.
+Sources of these fires may include paper burning in a wastebasket, o a grease fire in the kitchen

 Photoelectric technology is generally more sensitive than ionization technology at detecting large particles, which tend to be produced in greater amounts by smoldering fires, which may smolder for hours before bursting into flame.
 Sources of these fires may include cigarettes burning in couches or bedding.

-For maximum protection, use both types of Smoke Alarms on each level and in every bedroom of your home.
+For maximum protection, use both types of Smoke Alarms on

-INTRODUCTION

-FIRE SAFETY TIPS
+INTRODUCTION FIRE SAFETY TIPS

 Follow safety rules and prevent hazardous situations: 1) Use smoking materials properly.
 Never smoke in bed.
-2) Keep matches or lighters away from children: 3) Store flammable materials in proper containers Keep electrical appliances in good condition and don't overload electrical circuits; 5) Keep stoves, barbecue grills, fireplaces and chimnevs grease- and debris-free: 6) Never leave anything cooking on the stove unattended; 7) Keep portable heaters and open flam like candles, away from flammable materials; 8) Don't let rubbish accumulate.
+2) Keep matches or lighters away from children; 3) Store flammable materials in proper containers 4) Keep electrical appliances in good condition and don't overload electrical circuits; 5) Keep stoves, barbecue grills, fireplaces and chimneys grease- and debris-free: 6) Never leave anything cooking on the stove unattended; 7) Keep portable heaters and open flames like candles, away from flammable materials; 8) Don't let rubbish accumulate.

 Keep alarms clean, and test them weekly.
 Replace alarms immediately if they are not working properly.
-Smoke Alarms that do not work cannot alert vou to a fire.
+Smoke Alarms that do not work cannot alert you to a fire.
 Keep at least one working fire extinguisher on every floor, and an additional one in the kitchen.
 Have fire escape ladders of other reliable means of escape from an upper floor in case stairs are blocked.